mhcrnl/Terminal-Calculator/README.md

 ### What is it ? ###

-* Simple Terminal Calculator, is, like the name say, a simple calculator is in Terminal.
+* Simple Terminal Calculator, is, like the name, a simple calculator in Terminal.
 * Why an another calculator ?
-I just would like to test the Vala language, and make better my skills, so it's just a simple program.
-He have nothing better than another calculator...
+I just would like to test the Vala language, and improve my skills, so it's just a simple program.
+This app have nothing better than another calculator...
 It's just a start ! :-)

 ### What's next ? ###